Preetykumari22/patch_antenna-using-wire-port/README.md

 1. Open the `.fek` file in CADFEKO for antenna simulation.
 2. Run simulations to view return loss, radiation patterns, and other key performance metrics.
 3. In the future, apply machine learning models to automate and optimize your design process.

----

-This README includes your current work and plans for using machine learning in CADFEKO.
-By applying machine learning, you'll not only optimize antenna performance but also innovate the design process.
-Keep me updated on your progress, and let me know if you'd like further assistance!